Olight Warrior X PRO tactical flashlight review: 2250 LUMENS

 Here comes a little bummer, in my opinion.
 Olight uses a dedicated battery and charge system.
 That means 2 things.
 1: you can't charge the battery in a standard Lithium-Ion battery charger.
 2: you can't replace the Olight 21700 battery with a regular 21700 battery.

 The 21700 battery included is an Olight ORB-217C50, Lithium-Ion battery with 5000mAh.
 Which is a lot more juice than a regular 18650 battery but only slightly larger.
 21700 batteries were introduced around 2018 or so.
-This means they are relatively new.
-The maximum mAh for a 18650 battery is currently around 3600mAh.
-So the 21700 5000mAh battery is a significant increase in capacity.
+This means they are still relatively new.
+The maximum mAh for a 18650 cell is currently around 3600mAh.
+So the 21700's 5000mAh is a significant increase in capacity.

+Edit: the following part about parasitic drain should be taken with a grain of salt because of the way the battery and tailcap are connected.
+You can't measure amperage the 'usual' way.
 In standby mode, the battery seems to be pulling 4.7mA.
-This is actually really high.
+If this is correct, that is pretty high.
 It would take about 1064 hours to discharge a 5000mAh battery.
 That is about 44 days.
-Make sure you unscrew the tailcap so the battery doesn't make contact anymore.

 I took all of my readings with a fully charged Olight ORB-217C50 battery.